victor-giro-galceran/Game-Of-Life/README.md

 # Game Of Life
 The Game of Life is an example of a cellular automaton and a zero-player game.
-It takes place on an infinite two-dimensional grid in which cells can be ‘on’ (alive) or ‘off’ (dead), and is defined by a set of rules that jointly determine the state of a cell given the state of its neighbours
+It takes place on an infinite two-dimensional grid in which cells can be ‘on’ (alive) or ‘off’ (dead), and is defined by a set of rules that jointly determine the state of a cell given the state of its neighbours.

 > **<h4>Rules</h4>**
 >